How I Saved $30,000+ on My Kitchen Renovation

 IKEA Kitchen Sale Event — Savings: $700

 Anyone who is a fan of IKEA knows about the kitchen sale events, which happen a few times a year and run for about six weeks each time.
 The 15-20 percent discount on cabinets, appliances, countertops, lighting, and drawer and pantry organizers can translate into big savings.
-Armed with some tricks to get the most out of the IKEA kitchen sale, I was able to save $700—and make their sale adhere to my timeline.
+I was able to save $700—and make their sale adhere to my timeline.

 Appliance Rebates, Second-hand Sellers, and Price Matching — Savings: $5,000